m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 One mechanism that is useful in DSM systems is to separate the distinction of home node from an **owner node**.
 The owner is the node that currently owns the page, and can control all of the state modifications and drive the coherence mechanisms.

-The owner node may be different from the home node, and the owner node may change, as a page is accessed by different nodes through the lifetime of an application’s execution.
+The owner node may be different from the home node, and the owner node may change, as a page is accessed by different nodes through the lifetime of an application's execution.

 The role of the home node then becomes to keep track of who is the current owner of a given page that maps to its physical memory.